 Conclusion: These findings indicate that both the SRT and SAT appear to alter scapular motion in both groups.
 The interpretations of these results are limited due to the small sample size and large confidence intervals, but suggest that these tests change specific positions of the scapula.
 Further research into these tests is needed to confirm these biomechanical alterations, and to determine the value of these tests when developing rehabilitation protocols in patients with shoulder pain.

 Kibler, W. Ben; Cunningham, Thomas J.; Myers, Natalie L.; and Uhl, Timothy L., "Do Scapular Kinematics Alter during the Performance of the Scapular Assistance Test and Scapular Retraction Test: A Pilot Study" (2016).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 62.